Lifetime Think: Safety Test Out – A thorough look to Proactive Safety

 Phase 4: Cybersecurity – Protecting Your Digital Life

-In today's digital age, cybersecurity is paramount.
+In today's digital age, cybersecurity is critical.
 Protecting your personal information and online presence is crucial for your safety and well-being.

 1. Password Security: